77ccreed/gatsby-kodulehe-tellimise-teenus/src/pages/index.md

         sale.
 The full price you pay goes to the artist.
   heading: What we offer
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+    Kdgddfvaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+This is an edit via identity...dfgddfd
 main:
   heading: Great coffee with no compromises
   description: >